Educational Attainment a Key Factor in Rural Patient Uptake of Telehealth Activities

 ERS examined a number of socioeconomic factors—such as family income, educational attainment, age, and employment type and status—that may affect a person’s choice to participate in telehealth activities.
 Findings show that educational attainment is strongly associated with telehealth activity.
 Participation rates in 2015 for each telehealth activity increased with each successively higher level of educational attainment.
 For example, rural people with college degrees were over 50 percent more likely than the rural average to conduct online health research and were over 100 percent more likely than the rural average to participate in the other two telehealth activities.

-Rural Individuals' Telehealth Practices: An Overview, ERS, November 2018
+Rural Individuals' Telehealth Practices: An Overview, by Peter L. Stenberg, ERS, November 2018